Arizona EBT Deposit Schedule for 2025

 Apply for Expedited Nutrition Assistance

-• Be sure to check the box that says your food will run out in seven days.
-This flags your application for expedited service.
+• Check the box indicating your food will run out within seven days to flag the application for expedited service.

-You can find weekly mobile pantry and produce rescue events using the Arizona Food Bank Network locator.
-It is a good idea to arrive early, as these events often distribute boxes with 15-30 pounds of produce and other staples to help stretch your budget.
+Food pantries and produce rescue events can help you get through a lean period.
+You can find weekly events using the Arizona Food Bank Network locator.
+It is a good idea to arrive early, as boxes often contain 15-30 pounds of produce and other staples.

 Track Your EBT Balance and Earn Cashback with Benny